 - Project managing a full on house renovation?
 Check out our guide.

 What is the project manager's role?

-Budgeting is an important part of the project manager's role.
+Knowing how to project manage an extension starts with good budgeting – it really is an essential consideration of the project manager.
 Our extension cost calculator can give you an idea of how much you should expect to spend when extending your home – this will be handy when working out budgets.

 The project manager's role is to take your drawings and chosen fixtures and finishes, and to deliver a completed home, just the way you want it, within a set budget and timescale.
 This can take away the pain of organising a home-improvement project, meaning all you have to focus on is selecting the look and paying the bills.

 Use our week by week extension planner to ensure you keep your extension or renovation project to schedule.

 In addition to taking responsibility for the build, they should oversee the contractor and/or subcontractors, as well as dealing with your local authority’s planners, building control, health and safety, and utility companies.
 For large projects under a formal contract, they may also take on the role of contract administrator, or be responsible for appointing an independent professional in this capacity.

 They will also co-ordinate the rest of the design team and any other professional consultants involved in the projects, these may include: